zfchenUnique/DCL-Release/README.md

 - Get the accuracy on [evalAI](https://eval.ai/web/challenges/challenge-page/667/overview).

 ## Step-by-step Training
-- Step 1: extract object trajectories for train and val set by
+- Step 1: download the [proposals](http://clevrer.csail.mit.edu/#) from the region proposal network and extract object trajectories for train and val set by
 ```
    sh scripts/script_gen_tubes.sh
 ```